Arch-Enemy: The Toad Air Marshal sees himself as Bucky's, though really Bucky and Toadborg are a closer fit.

 No Problem With Licensed Games: The tie-in NES game was popular among many of those who played it.
 The arcade game, which allows Bucky to defeat the toads once and for all, is without a doubt awesome.

-Not-So-Harmless Villain: According to Blinky, the reason the Toads' initial push was so unprepared for was that everyone thought they were completely harmless...
+Not-So-Harmless Villain: According to Blinky, the reason the Toads' initial push was so unprepared for was that everyone thought they were completely harmlessnote Which they were...at first....
 Silly Mammals.

-Not Quite Dead: In the cartoon, Bruce gets zapped by the photon accelerator and everyone thinks he's dead as a result.
+Not Quite Dead: In the cartoon, Bruce gets zapped by the photon accelerator and everyone thinks he's dead (or rather, had "attained oneness with the Aniverse") as a result.
 He actually got teleported across the Aniverse.
-In the comic, however, Bruce has attained oneness with the Aniverse.
+In the comic, however, Bruce actually had attained oneness with the Aniverse.

 Oblivious to Love: Jenny and Mimi LaFloo are quite obviously attracted to Bucky but, based on his reactions to their advances, this would probably be news to him.
 Somewhat justified as the former has a policy of secrecy about her, while the latter spent the better part of her introductory episode expounding on how little she liked Bucky.
 That he was in disguise when she said this doesn't seem to register.